Champloot/Champloot/README.md

 - 🌱 I’m currently learning **Selenium, Django, Kafka**

+- 📫 How to reach me **Champloot@yandex.ru**

-- 📝 I regularly write articles on [I am studying at RTU MIREA, in the field of Information security of telecommunication systems.
+- 📄 Know about my experiences [I am studying at RTU MIREA, in the field of Information security of telecommunication systems.
 In my free time, I read technical literature, study algorithms and practice CTF and participate in Codeforces competitions and the like.](I am studying at RTU MIREA, in the field of Information security of telecommunication systems.
 In my free time, I read technical literature, study algorithms and practice CTF and participate in Codeforces competitions and the like.)

-- 📫 How to reach me **Champloot@yandex.ru**

 <h3 align="left">Connect with me:</h3>
 <p align="left">